webdriverbidi-net/webdriverbidi-net/README.md

     dotnet test

 ## Development
-There are four projects in this repository:
+There are five projects in this repository:
 * src/WebDriverBiDi/WebDriverBiDi.csproj - The main library source code
 * src/WebDriverBiDi.Client/WebDriverBiDi.Client.csproj - A library containing helper methods to
 demonstrate scaffolding required to make the main library useful.
 This code is not unit tested,